Happy New Year, Everyone!

 12:00PM – Meal-Skipping Shake

-2:00PM – Chicken breast, blueberries, and small amount of almonds
+2:00PM – Chicken breast, blueberries, and a small number of almonds

 3:00PM – Bowl of popcorn